accordproject/cicero-ui/src/plugins/README.md

 ```

-where augmentSchema, isEditable and renderInline are functions
+where augmentSchema, isEditable and renderInline are functions.